 Websites are coded to ensure the foundation and structure take into consideration the many disability use-cases that require specific accommodations.
-In the same sense that a contractor must take measures to ensure entry ways are equipped with ramps and rails, the proper amount of disability access parking spaces are provided and properly labelled, braille and audible instructions are provided for elevator access, doorways are built wide enough and drinking fountains provide enough clearance to accommodate wheelchair access, it’s equally important that website designers, developers and content creators take measures to ensure equal access to the digital programs, services and information supplied through the environments they build.
+In the same sense that a contractor must take measures to ensure entryways are equipped with ramps and rails, the proper amount of disability access parking spaces are provided and properly labeled, braille and audible instructions are provided for elevator access, doorways are built wide enough and drinking fountains provide enough clearance to accommodate wheelchair access, it’s equally important that website designers, developers, and content creators take measures to ensure equal access to the digital programs, services and information supplied through the environments they build.

 For every ADA-related requirement and best practices required of those brick and mortar locations, there is an equal amount of consideration for those creating digital content and resources.